 In addition to being a fan of old TV westerns, like Have Gun – Will Travel, I’m also a fan of vintage science fiction shows.
-Even bad ones, if they’re bad enough to be good.
+Even the bad ones, if they’re bad enough to be good.

 This campy show popularized several catchphrases – including the series title itself.

 Prior to 1965, the phrase “lost in space” had been used occasionally.
 (I checked in NewspaperArchive.com).
 But the series is what made it a common term.